Concepts of signed graph coloring: Signed graph coloring via signed homomorphisms

 \begin{theorem}[\cite{Homomorphisms}] Let $G$ be a $K_4$-minor-free graph.
 If $[G,\sigma]$ is a signed graph, then $\chi_{Hom}([G,\sigma]) \leq 5$, and this bound is tight. \end{theorem}

-This theorem implies that in particular the chromatic number of an outerplanar signed graph $[G,\sigma]$ is at most 5.
+This theorem implies that in particular the $h$-chromatic number of an outerplanar signed graph $[G,\sigma]$ is at most 5.
 It is shown in \cite{Homomorphisms} that the bound is tight for this class as well.

-In \cite{Coexter}, there is a proof of the fact that every $m$-edge-colored graph whose underlying graph has an acyclic chromatic number of at most $k$ admits a homomorphism to an $m$-edge-colored graph of order at most $km^{k-1}$.
-This result was generalized to colored mixed graphs in \cite{ColoredMixed} and there is a version of this in \cite{Homomorphisms} for the case of signed graphs as well and thus giving a bound for the class of signed graphs whose underlying graphs are acyclically $k$-colorable.
+It is proved in \cite{Coexter}, that every $m$-edge-colored graph whose underlying graph has an acyclic chromatic number of at most $k$ admits a homomorphism to an $m$-edge-colored graph of order at most $km^{k-1}$.
+This result is generalized to colored mixed graphs in \cite{ColoredMixed} and there is a version of this in \cite{Homomorphisms} for the case of signed graphs as well.
+Thus, giving a bound for the class of signed graphs whose underlying graphs are acyclically $k$-colorable.

 \begin{theorem} [{\cite{Ochem}}] Let $[G,\sigma]$ be a signed graph.
 If $G$ is acyclically $k$-colorable, then $\chi_{Hom}([G,\sigma]) \leq k 2^{k-2}$. \end{theorem}